 (Note: Directors are also paid attendance fees for Board and Board committee meetings, as well as for attending the AGM and the annual Board offsite.)

 Board meetings and activities

 There are five scheduled Board meetings each year.
 Ad-hoc meetings are also held when necessary.
-There was no ad-hoc Board meeting held in 2019.
+There was one ad-hoc Board meeting held in 2020.
+Please refer to the